DAAK543/azure-database-migration571/README.md

-Also, an Azure Database Migration Service was created on Azure account and was configured for migration on Azure Data Studio  - see images below.
+Also, an Azure Database Migration Service was created on Azure account and configured for migration on Azure Data Studio  - see images below.